eseidel/saycbridge/src/README.md

 Before discussing the actual bidding, it's important to understand the Z3B's more complicated priority system.

-The KBB had two priority systems (the global ordering of Rules, as well as priorities for Bids).
+The KBB had two priority systems (global ordering of Rules and explicit priorities for Calls).

 Z3 Bidder has 3 separate priority systems: